Polostod-Devs/Polostod_Math_Learn/INFORMARTION PROJECT README !!! (copy).txt

-// Started project on 1 Feb 2016
+//* Started project on 10 Sept 2016

+*tag project of status below
   WIP = Work In Progress

-Editting time on time more than faster
-Move original string to values/string.xml
-Added information author apps and personal dev
-Added more language like Indonesia , Sunda (WIP Ahmad , Ziko) Added folder for sound game opening and press button (Sound Still not configure)
-NB:
-Important added Icon Applications !!!

-//Last Edit by SatrioDwiPrabowo
+  P = Pending
+  D = Done
+  R = Rebuild & fix Error

+when finish the commited in github, replace a note of your history what have you done example :

+  # date of project doing
+  - Task Of Project (tag project)

+  // tasks of project can be added more than one

+**/